-I am pleased to announce that the Government published the interim response to the farming regulation taskforce report today.
+I am pleased to announce that the Government published their full response to the Farming Regulation Task Force report today.

-The interim response is now available on the DEFRA website: www.defra.gov.uk
+The full response is available on the DEFRA website www.defra.gov.uk.